deeplearning4j/deeplearning4j-examples/tutorials/README.md

 ## Out-of-memory

-It's very possible that Zeppelin will run out of memory when you start using larger networks.
-The default memory setting is too low.
+Zeppelin may run out of memory when using larger networks.
+Its default memory setting is low.
 To fix this, create a zeppelin-env.sh file [like this one](https://github.com/apache/zeppelin/blob/master/conf/zeppelin-env.sh.template#L23) and enable the `ZEPPELIN_INTP_MEM` option.

 ```
 export ZEPPELIN_INTP_MEM="-Xmx10g"
 ```

-Increase the -Xmx option to something higher than 5GB of RAM.
+Increase the `-Xmx` option to something higher than 5GB of RAM.
 If you plan on using complex convolutional networks like VGG-16, you may need `-Xmx18g` or higher.

 ## Importing notebooks

-Once your Zeppelin environment is fully setup, you can start importing our tutorials (if they aren't already included in a Docker image).
-Load the Zeppelin UI using the default host and port (likely http://localhost:8080/) and you should see the welcome screen with "Welcome to Zeppelin!".
+Once your Zeppelin environment is set up, you can start importing our tutorials (if they aren't already included in a Docker image).
+Load the Zeppelin UI using the default host and port (likely http://localhost:8080/) and you should see "Welcome to Zeppelin!" on your screen.
 Once you have loaded this page, the `Import Note` link will be just below the Notebook column header.

 **Note:** The notebooks use Zeppelin's JSON format.
 The `*.ipynb` format is for users who want to view the notebook using nbviewer or natively in Github.